-- Gastroesophageal Reflux Disease (GERD) – Many of those that suffer from heartburn when they have anxiety already had GERD, also known as "acid reflux disease."
+- Gastroesophageal Reflux Disease (GERD) Many of those that suffer from heartburn when they have anxiety also have GERD, otherwise known as "acid reflux disease."
 Many people live with mild GERD, and one of the factors that causes an increase in GERD symptoms is anxiety.
 GERD is generally a non-dangerous disease, although the symptoms of GERD may be triggers for panic attacks.

-- Stomach Pressure – One of the issues that causes heartburn/acid reflux is pressure around the muscles of the stomach.
-One of the symptoms of anxiety is muscle tension.
-From there, it's easy to see where excess anxiety can potentially push acid up in the stomach and cause the symptoms of heartburn.
+- Stomach Pressure One of the issues that causes heartburn/acid reflux is pressure around the muscles of the stomach.
+This is linked to the fact that a common symptom of anxiety is muscle tension.
+Therefore, it's easy to see how anxiety can potentially push acid up in the stomach and cause the symptoms of heartburn.

-- Excess Stomach Acid – It appears that stress increases stomach acid buildup.
-For many, this can cause issues with not only heartburn, but also appetite.
-Despite the increase in stomach acid, it's not terribly common for those symptoms to cause heartburn (they often cause indigestion and stomach discomfort, however), but it may in some people.
+- Excess Stomach Acid It appears that stress increases stomach acid buildup.
+For many, this can cause issues not only with heartburn, but also appetite.
+Despite the increase in stomach acid, it's not terribly common for those symptoms to cause heartburn (they often cause indigestion and stomach discomfort, however).
+Nonetheless, this does happen in some people.

 Is Anxiety Heartburn Dangerous?

-Heartburn in general is not dangerous per se.
-But both stress and heartburn can lead to ulcers, and ulcers can be dangerous.
+Heartburn, in general, is not dangerous per se.
+However, there are some risks.
+For example, both stress and heartburn can lead to ulcers, and ulcers can be dangerous.
+GERD has a very low chance of causing long term disease.
 The problem is not just the danger, however.
 The problem is that the symptoms of heartburn often lead to further anxiety.